-Brad Calloway was born in raised in Raeford, North Carolina.
-He has a beautiful wife named Brandi.
-As well as two wonderful children, Payton and Cooper.
+Brad Calloway was born and raised in Raeford, North Carolina.
+He has a beautiful wife named Brandi and two wonderful children, Payton and Cooper.
 He is a third-generation owner of Raeford Hardware.
-When the store was purchased by his grandfather and father in 1973, it was approximately 2,000 square feet.
-My father expanded the building 3 separate times increasing the square footage to 7,000 square feet.
-Brad has followed in their footsteps by purchasing the store from his father in 2012 and expanding the building to 10,000 square feet.
-He has also completely remodeled 8, 000 square feet above the store preserving many of the original features from the building, keeping the hometown vibe.
+When the store was first purchased by his grandfather and father in 1973, it was approximately 2,000 square feet.
+His father expanded the building 3 separate times increasing the square footage to about 7,000 square feet.
+Brad has followed in their footsteps by purchasing the store from his father in 2012 and expanding the building to about 10,000 square feet.
+He has also completely remodeled 8, 000 square feet above the store preserving many of the original features from the building; keeping the hometown vibe.

 Kurt Posey moved from Florida eleven years ago.
 He is the Executive Vice President/Director/Trustee of Sun Path Products.
 He has five children, four daughters and one son.
 He has lived and worked in downtown Raeford for eleven years.
 He is a member of Kiwanis and the Fall Festival Board.
 He is also heavily involved with the Chamber of Commerce.
 In 2016, he was voted Employee of the Year for the Chamber of Commerce as well as 2017-2018 Citizen of the Year for Kiwanis.